The Colorado State Forest Service programmatic areas include forest management, outreach and education.

 With an assortment of tools and alternatives, we can proactively manage our forests, protect and enhance water quality and quantity, increase habitat diversity for wildlife and increase the growth rate of trees.
 In addition, properly managed forests can provide income, reduce wildfire risk, help protect trees against insects and diseases, and even increase property values.
 We now have the opportunity to take actions that will help shape our forests for the future.

-Our 19 district and field offices located across Colorado help landowners, communities and other partners properly manage their forests for today and tomorrow.
+Our 16 districts and three field offices located across Colorado help landowners, communities and other partners properly manage their forests for today and tomorrow.
 We also work closely with state and federal land management agencies to promote healthy and diverse forests for the long term.

 The Colorado State Forest Service remains the state's primary resource for forestry information and assistance in Colorado.

 Promoting public understanding of the role and value of Colorado's forests and other natural resources is vital to the mission of the Colorado State Forest Service (CSFS).
 The CSFS is a non-regulatory agency, and our accomplishments are the direct result of our educational approach.

 We develop scientifically sound messages and materials for use by personnel, partners and Colorado citizens.
-Our messages and materials are driven by our strategic priorities and are delivered to diverse audiences using a variety of delivery systems, including our State Office in Fort Collins and our 19 district and field offices located throughout the state.
+Our messages and materials are driven by our strategic priorities and are delivered to diverse audiences using a variety of delivery systems, including our State Office in Fort Collins and our 16 districts and three field offices located throughout the state.

 Our educational approach: